Lessons | Clinics & Masterclasses

-So, you're interested in clarinet lessons.
+So, you're interested in private lessons.
 Well, you have definitely come to the right place!
 This page is designed to tell you a bit about my teaching experience, my approach to teaching, what to expect out of lessons and policies & rates.
-But first, here's a little background..

-I have been teaching clarinet for 15 years.
+I have been teaching private lessons for 25 years.
 I was 15 when I had my first student and I've been teaching ever since!
 It's so thrilling to be able to share something that is such a meaningful part of my life with others.
 I've had students aged 4 to 76 and everything in between.
 There's no "perfect age" to learn to play music.
 Every age is perfect when you approach learning with an open attitude.

-Anyway, more about me...
 I had a large teaching studio throughout undergrad and grad school in NY.
 With over 50 students I was forced to open The Johannesen Music Studio, a large studio devoted to private lessons of various instruments employing 8 teachers besides myself with over 120 students!
 When I left NY in 2003 the studio closed its doors.
 I went on to establish another large private teaching studio in Austin, TX, where I spent two years teaching and giving masterclasses and clinics throughout Texas.
-For a more complete look at my teaching experience, please check out my RESUME and scroll down to "Teaching Experience".

 What to Expect